 On the other hand, a Credit Card Company or collection agency can garnish your bank account, including wages that are deposited there, IF they first obtain a judgment against you in a Court of Law.
 Garnishing a bank account and garnishing wages are two very different things.

 First and foremost, get the debt collector’s contact information.
 Name, phone number, address and the name of the company that they work for.
 Note the time and date.
 Then, contact our office for a free, no obligation consultation.
-If we take on a case against a debt collector because of a wage garnishment threat, there is no out of pocket cost to you and you will be entitled to up to $1000 in statutory damages.
+If we take on a case against a debt collector because of a wage garnishment threat, there is no out of pocket cost to you and you will be entitled to up to $1000 in statutory damages plus legal fees.
 These claims usually require little effort on your part as we strive to make the whole process as efficient and painless as possible.

 Garnishment Law is a very serious issue at our firm.
+This is a common but illegal threat that occurs on these debt collection cases.
 If you have a junk debt buyer, a collection agency or credit card company attempting to collect a debt from you by means of a threat of garnishment, please contact our office immediately at 412-823-8003 or send an email to Attorney Greg Artim